KRI dr. Soeharso

 KRI dr. Soeharso is a hospital ship of the Indonesian Navy.
-She was initially designed and built in 2003 in South Korea as a landing platform dock named KRI Tanjung Dalpele.
-However, after her launch she was redesignated as a multi-purpose hospital ship.
+It was initially designed and built in 2003 in South Korea as a landing platform dock named KRI Tanjung Dalpele.
+However, after its launch it was redesignated as a multi-purpose hospital ship.
 In 2020, dr. Soeharso was used to transport Indonesian crew from cruise ships during the COVID-19 pandemic.

 Design and description

 As built, Tanjung Dalpele was constructed as a landing platform dock (LPD).
 The vessel had a standard displacement of 7300 LT and 11400 LT at full load.
 The Miramar Ship Index has the as built standard displacement as 10000 t.
 The ship measures 122 m long overall with a beam of 22 m and a draught of 4.9 m.
 The vessel is powered by a combined diesel and diesel (CODAD) system comprising two Burmeister & Wain (B&W) 8L28/32A diesel engines turning two shafts creating 5250 hp.
 The vessel has a maximum speed of 15 kn and a range of 8600 nmi at 12 kn.

 The vessel is equipped with a well deck and is capable of accommodating two LCU-23M landing craft and two landing craft for vehicles and personnel (LCVPs).
 As an LPD, Tanjung Dalpele had a lift capacity of 13 tanks and 507 troops.
 The vessel is equipped with hospital facilities (five operating rooms and six polyclinics) and is utilised as a hospital ship by the Indonesian Navy.
 As a hospital ship the vessel is capable of accepting up to 2,000 patients and has a crew of 126 with 51 medical specialists.

 As built, the ship was armed with one 57 mm gun and twin-mounted 40 mm guns.
 The ship has a hangar and helicopter deck at the stern and is capable of operating two Super Puma helicopters.